peytonmford/data_project/README.md

   - PostgresSQL will be used
   - Creat tables
     - Inner join
-- Take the tables that was created and apply Machine Learning to answer our main question: Are the avocado's being bought going to be conventional or organic?
-Which  location would be the best to sell avocados to as Chipotles endeavor in a new avocado product?
+- Take the tables that was created and apply Machine Learning to answer our main question: As Chipotle’s endeavor to expand a new avocado product, which location would be the best to sell avocados to?
+Also which type of avocado would be better, organic or conventional?
   - Python
     - Pandas
     - NumPy